emw8105/gemini-showcase/README.md

 pip install -U yt-dlp
 ```

-YouTube changes their APIs frequently.
+YouTube changes its APIs frequently.
 Always use the latest yt-dlp.

 ### Audio Not Playing